Panelists from U.S. to Nigeria speak at ‘Girls on Fire!’ event

-LOUISVILLE — The stark realities that many women and girls are facing around the world were highlighted in a panel discussion that took place alongside the 66th Session of the Commission on the Status of Women, which ends this week.
+The stark realities that many women and girls are facing around the world were highlighted in a panel discussion that took place alongside the recent 66th Session of the Commission on the Status of Women.

 The virtual discussion, put on by Ecumenical Women at the United Nations and some of its partners, highlighted panelists with insights into CSW’s top issues: achieving gender equality and the empowerment of all women and girls amid a global climate crisis that is often hitting them the hardest.

-The Presbyterian Church (U.S.A.) and Presbyterian Women are among the organizations that are part of Ecumenical Women and have delegates participating in CSW66 virtually.
+The Presbyterian Church (U.S.A.) and Presbyterian Women were among the organizations that were part of Ecumenical Women and had delegates participating in CSW66 virtually.